simondotm/lz4enc-python/README.md

 ### `smallz4.py`

-The code isn't guaranteed to be bug free, but so far it checks out!
+The code isn't guaranteed to be bug free, but so far it seems ok!
 Feel free to make use of it.

 The only change I made was to allow a command line parameter to override the default maximum LZ4 compression "window size" of 65,335 bytes.
 It's useful for comparison purposes to be able to change this to smaller sizes.
 LZ4 stores match offsets in 16-bits so using a smaller window does mean the data storage is less efficient, but retains byte stream compatibility.